Cloud7Ez/My_Projects/Superstore Sales Analysis Using Power Bi/README.md

 ![Powerbi](https://github.com/user-attachments/assets/d705e3e8-95d9-4609-9a37-cdf7edc8b5b1)

+## Data Source
+The dataset can be accessed on Kaggle via this [link](https://data.world/vizwiz/superstore-2023)

 ## Data Cleaning

 - The raw dataset, provided in .xls format, was imported directly into Power BI, it has three sheets but for analysis I imported orders sheet.